Xaxis/jquery.php/README.md

 * jQuery library (http://www.jquery.com)

 ## FEATURES:
-* Access to PHP core functions as JavaScript methods
+* Access to PHP core & user defined functions as JavaScript methods
-* Dynamic JavaScript to PHP code translation
+* Dynamic JSON pseudo code to PHP translation
 * Execution of PHP strings within JavaScript
 * Chaining of PHP functions as JavaScript methods
 * Performance testing functionality
 * Security procedures to block unintended PHP usage from the client
 * Client side caching support for multiple function requests
-* Whitelist/Blacklist operations mode on PHP function calls
+* Whitelist/Blacklist operations modes for PHP function calls
 * Wide range of design patterns for calling and using PHP functions
 * Great flexibility while working with returned results and the DOM
 * Automatic type conversion of returned results into JavaScript types